Touring Equipment

 Solar Power

 If you think you see a solar panel in above picture of the bike trailer, you're right.
-Yes indeed, we added solar power to our touring rig.
+Yes, we added solar power to our touring rig.
 We carry a lot of items that consume power: cell phones, cameras, bike lights (using rechargeable AA batteries), a laptop computer (for editing & posting photos), and a Kindle.
 In our travels we appreciate that many campgrounds provide "hiker / biker" areas that are set aside for travelers arriving on foot or by bike.
 However, those spaces do not usually have electricity.
 Keeping everything charged while traveling can be a problem.
 We investigated solar, and chose the "Sherpa 50" kit from Goal Zero.
-Actually that system is a bit undersized for our power needs, but the next larger system added more weight than I really wanted to carry.
-This setup works but I have to monitor our power usage carefully.
+Actually that system is a bit undersized for our power needs, but the next larger system added more weight than I wanted to carry.
+This works but I have to carefully monitor our power usage.

 Reflectors

 You may have noticed in the pictures above that we went crazy with reflectors!
-I know that you can never be 100 percent protected and safe on the roads no matter what you do.
+You can never be 100 percent safe on the roads no matter what you do.
 I just want to make sure that I have done absolutely everything in MY power to be as visible to motorists as I possibly can.
-Actually my inspiration was the number of reflectors on commercial trucks.
-I discovered that all those red and white reflector strips all over the trucks are required by the Department of Transportation.
-I went out and purchased those same DOT approved reflectors, cut them down to size a bit and placed them in several locations on our rig.
-After all, our bike does look like the semi-truck of the cycling world.
+My inspiration was the number of reflectors on commercial trucks.
+All those red and white reflector strips on trucks are required by the Department of Transportation.
+I purchased the same DOT approved reflectors, cut them down to size a bit and placed them in several locations on our rig.
+After all, our bike is the semi-truck of the cycling world.
 The picture to the right was taken at night with only the flash on the camera to illuminate the reflectors.
 I talk about our choice of lights on our accessories page.
-I added a rear light on the trailer as well.
-It is the older version of the one I have on the back of the bike.
-It works out well since it flashes at a different rate than the bike light so it stands out even more.
+I also added a rear light on the trailer.

 Flag

 One other detail we added was a new flag.
 You can see it in the picture on top of this page.
 We wanted something more interesting than the standard one that came with the trailer.
 We found some really cool flags from South Winds / Air Arts.
-We purchased ours from Coventry, our local recumbent bike shop.
-It looks cool and adds one more little piece to our visibility.
+It looks cool and adds one more little piece of visibility.

 Camping Gear

 We have chosen our equipment from the "backpacking" category of several different outdoor equipment companies (REI, Moosejaw & Campmor).
 Our goal is the same as a backpacker, gear that weighs as little as possible and takes up as little space as possible.
-After a whole lot of research and talking to a bunch of people, the items below are some of what we picked.
+After a whole lot of research, the items below are some of what we picked.

-Obviously a tent is one of the major components of camping!
-Our choice here was the "REI Quarter Dome T3 Plus."
+Obviously a tent is one of the major items for camping.
+Our choice was the "REI Quarter Dome T3 Plus."
 It is listed as a three person tent, with the plus referring to longer than standard.
-(Keep in mind that the same people that rate the size of tents are the ones that say that a sub-compact car seats 4 adults!)
+(Note: the people who say a sub-compact car seats 4 adults, also rate the size of tents!)
 In order to have sufficient room for both of us and some of our gear, this size has ended up being perfect!
 It is relatively light for it's size and is easy to set up.

 We debated long and hard as to our choice of sleeping bags.
 We settled on synthetic rather than down even though it is slightly heaver.
 We liked the idea that even if wet, it maintains some insulation value.
 The brand we picked is "Big Agnes."
-They have a pocket in the underside to hold the pad, that way you can't move off of it during the night.
+They have a pocket in the underside to hold the pad, so you don't move off it during the night.
 The pad is also one of theirs.
-To the right is an "Exped Air Pillow" that is quite comfortable and packs very small.
+We chose an "Exped Air Pillow" that is quite comfortable and packs very small.

-Here are a couple cool items worth mentioning.
-Once we set up camp, we knew we would want something to sit on.
-Most camp chairs weigh 8 pounds or more... out of the question!
+Here are a couple cool items.
+Once we set up camp, we wanted something to sit on.
+But most camp chairs weigh 8 pounds or more... out of the question!
 This one is called the "Alite Monarch Butterfly Chair."
 It weighs only 18oz. and is very comfortable!
 The second item is the "Tek-Towel" by "Sea to Summit."
 It's like a "Sham-Wow" for your body.
 It's a full size bath towel that takes up very little room, sucks up water quite well, and dries fast.

 Personal Note: Prior to entering into the world of bike touring, we had never been campers.
 In fact I don't think either one of us had ever been tent camping!
 So in addition to the "riding heavily loaded" aspect of touring, we were more than a little bit hesitant about the camping side of things!
 We thought long and hard, not wanting to spend a ton of money on gear, only to find we really didn't enjoy it.
 As it turned out, we loved it!
 There is something exhilarating about traveling to a location with only what you have carried with you, and setting up your campsite.
 Our biggest concern was sleeping comfort.
 After a long exhausting day on the road, we wanted to make sure we ended up with a good night's sleep.
 Our longest debate about equipment centered on that issue.
 We are very satisfied with our choice of sleeping bags and pads!
 Our bags are not "mummy bags," but the more roomy rectangular bags.
 The inflatable pad is very comfortable.
 They may be a tiny bit heaver, but are well worth it when you turn in for the night!